VeikkoAJ/pikareitit/README.md

 **features**
 * Individual time shifts for each timetable, to allow more customation
-* support for 3 or more parallel timetables (currently only 2 supported)
+* Support for 3 or more parallel timetables (currently only 2 supported)
 * ~~searching routes by stop name instead of street name~~
+* Settings tab
-* settings tab and dark theme
+* Dark theme
-* support for unusual transport modes, such as funiculars and cable cars, just in case
+* Support for unusual transport modes, such as funiculars and cable cars
-* support for traversing parts of a route with bicycles
+* Support for traversing parts of a route with bicycles

 **bugs**
-* list of saved routes not updating after deleting a route
+* List of saved routes not updating after deleting a route
-* too high resolution image files on instructions page, raising the apk size
+* Too high resolution image files on instructions page, raising the apk size

 ## Author